Join us on this virtual tour of the farm, we hope this will inspire you to come and visit the farm in person!

 The aim of The Oak Tree Low Carbon Farm is to produce good food all year round, with the lowest possibly carbon emissions, as a viable business – and having a good time while doing so!

-We are just 3 miles from the centre of Ipswich – here’s a Google Map of where we are.
+We are just 3 miles from the centre of Ipswich – here’s a Google Map of where we are and some directions.
 Being so close to the town enables many of our Community Supported Agriculture Scheme members to cycle to the farm, we even have a competition where the three members who cycle the most in each six month period win a prize.

 This is a map of the Oak Tree.
 Our plans are always evolving, so this is a just a snapshot of current activities.

 Four acres at the bottom of the field are dedicated to our vegetable Community Supported Agriculture (CSA) scheme where we grow vegetables with no artificial chemicals and only natural fertilisers.
 The vegetables are harvested each week and supplied in veg boxes to local households through our membership scheme.
 All members except our Armchair members are very much involved in the day to day work at the farm.